chernyadev/Match3-test-task/README.md

 Then create a zip file of the .git directory.
 The zip file should only contain the `.git` directory, nothing else.

-Send the zip file to Martin.
-You should have my e-mail address already. :-)
+Send the zip file to the suggested email (see your invite to the test).